 Typically the larger the company, the more tasks are executed by IT.
 Most of them are repetitive actions that require a higher level of focus and do not tolerate errors.
 All this together makes the usual IT routine notably nerve-racking.

-Little wonder, as apart from supervising the complex infrastructure, IT managers execute costs monitoring and ensure continuity of IT function.
+Little wonder, as apart from supervising the complex infrastructure, IT managers execute cost monitoring and ensure continuity of IT function.

 Automation in IT departments: the key challenges